efraingatuzz/ISMabs/ISMabs_dev/README.md

 ISMabsdev Release Notes

+New in version 1.8 (March 2024)
+- Argon cross-section from Gatuzz et al. (2024b, in preparation)
+- Sulphur cross-sections from Gatuzz et al. (2024a)

+New in version 1.7 (November 2021)
+- New iron atomic data included (FeI, FeII and FeIII) from Tim Kallman
+- New Nitrogen atomic data from Gatuzz et al. (2021) included

 New in version 1.6 (November 2020)
 - Now the model uses the "fftw3" package included in heasoft.
 - Si I photoabsorption cross-section from Gatuzz et al (2020) have been added